yoonlight/APCGAN-AttuNet/README.md

 ## Introduction:

-This repo is worked as a computing artifact for Tianjie Zhang's comprehensive exam.
+This repo is worked as a computing artifact for **Tianjie Zhang**'s comprehensive exam.

 ## Data: